The Gyuto Knife: Master the Japanese Chef's Knife

 Sharpen on whetstones, not pull-through or electric sharpeners.
 Those can damage the thin edge.
 A dual-sided whetstone with 1000 and 3000-6000 grit covers most home needs.

 Keep the original edge angle when you sharpen - usually 15 degrees per side for Japanese knives.
 If you're new to whetstones, use an angle guide until you get the feel for it.
+Our step-by-step whetstone guide walks through the full process.

 How often depends on how much you use it.
 Most home cooks sharpen every 2-4 weeks.
 Use a honing rod between sharpenings to straighten the edge.